Navigating the Emotional Landscape of Wedding Planning

 Recognising these reasons doesn’t excuse hurtful behaviour but can help you respond with empathy rather than frustration.

 What’s rarely acknowledged is that this experience can bring a genuine sense of grief.
+You may be mourning:

-the version of friendship or family support you expected
+The version of friendship or family support you expected.

-how you imagined this season would feel
+How you imagined this season would feel.

-the closeness you thought planning your wedding would bring
+The closeness you thought planning your wedding would bring.

-Alongside the confusion, there can also be real hurt — from things said, from things not said, and from actions that feel dismissive or unsupported.
+It can feel like you’ve lost a best friend or that a relationship has changed at a moment when you hoped it would deepen.
+Alongside the confusion, there can also be real hurt from things said, from things not said, and from actions that feel dismissive or unsupported.
+All of that is valid.

 Practical Ways to Stay Grounded When Tension Arises